Dating of the MiDDle to Upper paleolithic

 the Mediterranean1.

-The line of rockshelters known as Abrigos
+line of rockshelters known as Abrigos

 del Humo is excavated along the lowermost